luqmansungkar/slate/source/includes/_general.md

 Authorization: basic [your encoded big flip secret key]
 ```

-This endpoint will return is currently Flip operational or not.
+This endpoint will return information whether Flip currently is operational or not.
 Our operational hour is **09.00-19.00 (WIB/GMT+7) on Monday-Friday**, and **09.00-14.00 (WIB/GMT+7) on Saturday**.
 Currently we are not operational on Sunday.
 All transactions made outside those hour will be processed on the next operational hour.

 ### Request